Six-term Sen. Thad Cochran, R-Mississippi, holds off tea party challenger

 Tea party vs. establishment battle with a twist

-easily won Oklahoma's Republican Senate primary in a race to succeed retiring GOP Sen. Tom Coburn.
-He defeated former state House Speaker T.W.
-Shannon
+Rep. James Lankford easily won Oklahoma’s Republican Senate primary, in the race to succeed retiring GOP Sen. Tom Coburn.
+Lankford topped former state House Speaker T.W.
+Shannon.

-in January that he would step down at the end of the year -- with two years left in his term -- sparked a competitive primary in Oklahoma to replace the conservative senator.
+Coburn’s announcement in January that he would step down at the end of the year – with two years left in his term – sparked a competitive primary in Oklahoma to replace the conservative senator.

 For a party looking for more diversity, the 36-year old Shannon, who was the youngest speaker ever of the Oklahoma House, was an attractive choice.